evanstucker-hates-2fa/resume/README.md

 You're here reading my source code!
 That's fantastic!

 For as long as I can remember, my resume has been this terrifying XML document that used XSL transformations to convert it to an XHTML 1.0 file.
 Lotta Xs.
 I finally decided to upgrade it.
-Now I'm using an easy-to-read YAML file for data, and some basic Ruby code to generate an HTML5 file.
+Now I'm using an easy-to-read YAML file for data, and some basic Ruby to generate an HTML5 file.
 One might ask why I generate it using code at all.
 My answer to that is that I am a **systems administrator**!
 I automate everything!
 You can search and replace in a doc, but if you decide to change the layout, it's a hassle.
 With this code, I can just change the template and re-generate it...

-But, if I'm being completely honest, I just like to write code and this was as good an excuse as any to do it...
+But, if I'm being completely honest, I just like to write code, and this was as good an excuse as any to do it...

 # Files